apalhan/SparkAI---Dating-Assistant/README.md

 ## Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** [10/19/2024]

-Welcome to [App Name] (“we,” “our,” or “us”).
+Welcome to [SparkAI] (“we,” “our,” or “us”).
 This Privacy Policy explains how we collect, use, and protect your personal information when you use our dating app (the "App").
 We are committed to safeguarding your privacy and ensuring compliance with all relevant privacy laws, including Apple's iOS guidelines and intellectual property laws.

 ### 1. **Information We Collect**

-When you use [App Name], we may collect the following types of personal data:
+When you use [SparkAI], we may collect the following types of personal data:

 - **Image Data:** The App requires users to upload a photo.
 This image is processed to generate a customized interaction (“rizz response”) based on visual features.
 We do not store the image beyond the necessary period to complete this functionality.
 - **Profile Data:** You may provide additional information, such as your name, age, gender, and location, to personalize your experience on the App.